Siddiq (The Walking Dead): Season 10

 In the season premiere: "Lines We Cross", several months have passed since the mysterious disappearance of The Whisperers in the area, Siddiq could enjoy the birth of the baby he was waiting for with Rosita and set off to take the role of father, receiving the help of Eugene and Gabriel with the care of Coconut.
-Despite his deep happiness, Siddiq was not able to get rid of his head contemplating how his friends were executed by Alpha and began to suffer from hallucinations due to his post-traumatic stress disorder.
+Despite his deep happiness, Siddiq was not able to get rid of his head contemplating how his friends were executed by Alpha and began to have hallucinations due to his post-traumatic stress disorder.
 After observing how a satellite fell in the vicinity of the space and collapsed within the territory of the Whispers, Siddiq decided to lend his help to extinguish the forest fire that had caused the disaster and had no choice but to cross the border that his enemies had marked.

 In "Ghosts," when Alexandria was attacked by herds of walkers for forty-nine hours, Siddiq helped defend the community of creatures along with the rest of his companions and subsequently attended the meeting convened by Michonne to discuss what was happening, although he suffered again of hallucinations that forced him to retire.
 His disorder in turn prevented him from attending to the wound that Carol had done while defending himself against some walkers and his problems were eventually discovered by Dante, who told him that he understood what was going on and enjoyed a drink together thus encouraging their friendship.

 In "Silence the Whisperers," more hallucinations about what happened in the stable began to dominate Siddiq's mind and prevented him from paying full attention to the scene of the crime committed by Negan against one of the bandits in his attempt to save Lydia from her abusers; heading quickly to the infirmary and immersing his face against icy water.
 After stabilizing, Siddiq was part of the council meeting to discuss Negan's fate and was one of those who voted in favor of forgiving the prisoner's life instead proposing to focus all his attention against the true enemy that was stalking them, but when the vote was in a tie with Gabriel being the last one left to vote, Siddiq had no choice but to wait for the priest to give his final testimony and thus apply the measures against Negan.